Dog digestive issues – what are the causes and treatments?

 The first thing your vet will try to do is narrow down the long list of possible causes by asking you specific questions around when the problems began and any observations you have noted since they started.
 They will also check your dog over thoroughly.

 If the diarrhoea or digestive problems started very recently, the dog seems otherwise well, and your vet is happy with their general check-up, only basic treatment is usually needed.
-Your vet might recommend the use of supplements (containing prebiotics, probiotics) in combination with very small, easy-to-digest low fat meals (something like boiled chicken with rice for a brief period.
+Your vet might recommend the use of supplements, such as YuDIGEST Plus (containing prebiotics, probiotics) in combination with very small, easy-to-digest low fat meals (something like boiled chicken with rice for a brief period.

 In cases where the digestive issues have been going on for longer, or keep coming back, and where diet-related causes and worms have been ruled out, further tests will be needed to find out what the cause is.
 Your vet may take blood and/or urine samples to check for causes outside of the gut (e.g. liver or kidney problems) and to check more accurately how dehydrated the dog is.
 They may send off a stool sample to test for infections or parasites.
 They may also take an x-ray of the abdomen, just to check that there are no obvious signs of blockages which can require surgery to fix.